- dreamitlab

 8:10 PM • Nov 16, 2024

-Hearing him talk about it, I started thinking about the nature of missing something, about the way loss burrows into you and refuses to let go.
+Hearing him talk about it, I started thinking about the nature of missing something.
+About the way loss digs into you and refuses to let go.
 You can only ever miss something if you truly loved it, and not just in the superficial way we use the word love to describe things we enjoy.
-I’m talking about the kind of love that becomes a part of you, that intertwines with your sense of self so deeply that losing it feels like losing a limb.
-When you lose something like that, it doesn’t disappear.
-It lingers, always just beneath the surface, waiting to remind you of what’s no longer there.
+I’m talking about the kind of love that becomes a part of you.
+That intertwines with your sense of self so deeply that losing it feels like losing a limb.
+When you lose something like that, it never disappears.
+It lingers just beneath the skin, waiting to remind you of what’s no longer there.

 It’s not the kind of thing you can bury or forget.
 It stays with you, popping into your head at the most inconvenient times.
 A scent, a song, a fleeting moment of déjà vu.
 It doesn’t take much to drag it all back.
 Sometimes, it feels like the more you try to let it go, the stronger its grip becomes.
 And it doesn’t matter if it was a person, an idea, or even a thing.
 If it mattered to you, if it truly defined you in some way, it sticks.

 I think about how people demand proof of love.
 Maybe it’s because they want to be missed in that way, to know they left a mark on someone’s life that time can’t erase.
 Women especially seem to crave this.
 It’s why they ask questions like “What do you like about me?”
-On the surface, it’s a simple question, but underneath it, there’s something more desperate.
-They’re asking to be adored in a way that can’t be faked, in a way that doesn’t need justification.
-And when a man struggles to answer, when he stumbles over his words or gives a half-hearted response, they know.
+On the surface it’s a simple question, but underneath there’s something more desperate.
+They’re asking to be adored in a way that can’t be faked.
+And when a man struggles to answer or when he stumbles over his words and gives a half-hearted response, they know.
 They might not admit it, but they know.
 If he can’t see her in that irrational, all consuming way, then there is no true desire.

 Love, obsession, whatever you want to call it, doesn’t require an explanation.
 It doesn’t ask for validation because it’s self-evident.
 You feel it in your gut, in the way the world shifts when it’s in your focus, in the way everything else seems dull by comparison.
-And when it’s gone, it leaves behind a hollow space that nothing else can fill.
-You can try to replace it, to move on, but the memory lingers.
+And when it’s gone, it leaves behind a void that nothing else can fill.
+You can try to replace it, to move on, but the memory sticks.

 When you love something deeply, you don’t just lose it when it’s gone, you lose a part of yourself.
-It’s why the reminders hurt so much, why the random flashbacks hit with such force.
+It’s why the reminders hurt so much.
 They’re not just memories of what you had.
 They’re reminders of who you were when you had it.
-Losing it is a kind of death, and yet you keep living, carrying the weight of it with you.
-The rest of life goes on, but it’s quieter now.
+Losing it is a kind of death.
+The rest of life goes on, but it’s just quieter now.

 Subscribe to get articles like this delivered to your inbox for free!